enjaku4/rabarber/README.md

 Every Rabarber method that accepts roles can also accept a context as an additional keyword argument.
 By default, the context is set to `nil`, meaning the roles are global.
 Thus, all examples from other sections of this README are valid for global roles.
 Apart from being global, the context can be an instance of ActiveRecord model or a class.

-E.g., consider a model named Project, where each project has its owner and regular members.
+E.g., consider a model named `Project`, where each project has its owner and regular members.
 Roles can be defined like this:

 ```rb
   user.assign_roles(:owner, context: project)